English edition v1.5 · ex-doc

 Edo combat doesn't beat a war drum.
 Someone blocks the road on a bridge, a wooden sword breaks on a dojo floor, hushed footsteps go silent in a mansion corridor.
 Blood may fly and the next day's ledger can still read "no disturbance."

-#Law — Combat Scale
+#Law — Combat as an Incident

 • Maintain co's zone combat and squad operations, but also establish the social meaning of the battlefield.